gofynd/mildnet/README.md

 - [MILDNet: A Lightweight Single Scaled Deep Ranking Architecture](https://arxiv.org/abs/1903.00905)
 - [Retrieving Similar E-Commerce Images Using Deep Learning](https://arxiv.org/abs/1901.03546)

+We have also open-sourced 8 of our top experiment results with weights [here](https://console.cloud.google.com/storage/browser/fynd-open-source/research/MILDNet/).
+To analyze and compare all the results head to [this Colab notebook](https://medium.com/r/?url=https%3A%2F%2Fcolab.research.google.com%2Fdrive%2F1u7mZCU6AYXATWVu-sc_xpzE4ZRtVoSt9).
+To get an idea on using the model to find n similar items using Annoy from a dataset head to [this Colab notebook](https://medium.com/r/?url=https%3A%2F%2Fcolab.research.google.com%2Fdrive%2F1j1pTFA2vNizQJeWPYgwoQYvXUMtdJ2-n).

 ## Introduction
 Visual Recommendation is a crucial feature for any ecommerce platform.
 It gives the platform power of instantly suggesting similar looking products to what a user is browsing, thus capturing his/her immediate intent which could result in higher customer engagment (CTR) and hence the conversion.